pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Licensing
 ^^^^^^^^^

-You should review `licensing guidelines <http://developer.pardus.org.tr/guides/licensing/licensing_guidelineshtml>`_ to ensure that your package is licensed appropriately.
+You should review `Licensing Guidelines <http://developer.pardus.org.tr/guides/licensing/licensing_guidelines.html>`_ to ensure that your package is licensed appropriately.

 Proprietary Dependencies for Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^